As revised May 1993, March 1994, March 1997, June 2002, March 2007, November 2009, March 2012, April 2017, April 2018

 Section 5

-The Immediate Past-President shall serve as the ex-officio chair of the Program Committee.
+The Immediate Past-President shall serve as the ex-officio chair of the Conferences Committee.
 After each Annual Business Meeting, the immediate Past-President of the Association is responsible for submitting the previous year’s business correspondence, receipts, bylaw revisions, election results, membership records, newsletter/journal copies, and awards or certificate of appreciation of the Executive Council to the Publications Committee for inclusion in the Association’s archive.

 Section 6